50 Incredible Things To Do in Argentina

 Buenos Aires is most likely the first place you’ll visit when you arrive in Argentina (unless you’re crossing into the country by land) and it’s a good starting point to get a handle on the food and culture of the country.

 I love landing in a city and starting off with a tour to understand a bit more about the layout of the city and get the best food recommendations.
 If you want to get your head around Buenos Aires with the help of a local guide, book this full-day bike tour or this 3-hour, small-group tour.
+There are also plenty of free walking tours.

 2. Visit the world’s most beautiful bookstore